 How to Use Google Adwords Keyword Planner

-With Keyword Planner, you can find new keyword ideas for your Search Network campaigns that are relevant to your product, service, and target customers.
-Keyword Planner will show you historical statistics such as search volume data for these keywords so you can decide whether to add them to your campaigns.
+With Google Keyword Planner, you can find new keyword ideas for your Search campaigns that are relevant to your product, service, and target customers.
+Keyword Planner will show you full statistics such as search volume data for these keywords so you can decide whether to integrate them to your campaigns.